5.1.9 Lab: Install An Enterprise Router

 Configure the appropriate routing protocols to allow the router to learn about other networks.
 Common routing protocols include:

 To configure a routing protocol, use the appropriate commands for the chosen protocol.
-For example, to configure OSPF, use the following commands:
+Here's one way to look at it: to configure OSPF, use the following commands:

 RouterName# configure terminal